jason-allen-oneal/bluedot-website/README.md

 > **A modern portfolio website with a unique desktop-inspired interface showcasing cybersecurity expertise, full-stack development skills, and creative projects.**

-This is the professional portfolio and self-marketing website for **Jason O'Neal**, a cybersecurity student specializing in IoT and full-stack developer.
+This is the professional portfolio and self-marketing website.
 The site features an innovative desktop-style interface that provides an engaging, interactive experience while showcasing technical skills, projects, and professional background.

 ## 🌟 Key Features